Thyplozix/InterregumDice/README.md

 # InterregumDice
-In which we roll the dice for a space opera.
+In which we roll the six sided dice for a space opera.
+Runs in console.